Constellation-Labs/documentation-hub/validate/setup-guides/gcp/sg.md

 ---

-Our firewall security group is now properly setup to work with your future Node.
+Our firewall security group is now properly setup to work with your future node.
 Congrats!